Complete simultaneous conjugacy invariants in Artin's braid groups: Moving to minimal intervals

 \section{Moving to minimal intervals}

 Let $G$ be a Garside group and $a,c\in G^r$.
-The solution to the SCP for $a$ and $c$, described in the previous section is by choosing some interval $[p,q]$ containing $a$ and $c$ and computing the set $a^G\cap [p,q]$.
-Increasing $p$ or decreasing $q$---lexicographically---may reduce the size of this set considerably.
+The solution to the SCP for $a$ and $c$, described in section~\ref{basic}, is by choosing some interval $[p,q]$ containing $a$ and $c$ and computing the set $a^G\cap [p,q]$.
+Increasing $p$ or decreasing $q$---lexicographically---may reduce the cardinality of this set considerably.

 Algorithm~\ref{LLAlgoInt} conjugates an $r$-tuple into a prescribed interval, assuming that this is possible.
-In the case of the braid groups and with $[\inf c,\infty]$ (where $c$ is congugate to $a$) instead of $[p,q]$ (and $M=\infty$), this algorithm is similar to that in Lee and Lee~\cite{LL02}.
-Here, for example, one may take the smaller interval $[\inf c,\sup c]$.
+For braid groups, with $[\inf c,\infty]$ (where $c$ is conjugate to $a$) instead of $[p,q]$ (and $M=\infty$), this algorithm is similar to that of Lee and Lee~\cite{LL02}.
+Here, for example, we can take the smaller interval $[\inf c,\sup c]$.
+We note that a simultaneous cycling theorem was not established for the operation used by Lee and Lee; they did not conjugate by the $\tilde{\vee }$-join of all cyclings for components with infimum outside the target interval.